A local’s guide to Ipswich’s foodie scene

-Since settling into the slower pace and charm of this heritage city, Jolie Packett and husband Pete Tate from Ellen and Rod cafe have been impressed by the growing street cred and want to share what this not-so-sleepy city has to offer.
+Since settling into the slower pace and charm of this heritage city, Jolie Packett and husband Pete Tate from Ellen and Rod cafe have been impressed by the growing street cred and share what this not-so-sleepy city has to offer below.

 From award-winning art galleries and museums to organic markets and some serious architectural porn, you’ll be adding Ipswich to your travel-to radar after this local low-down.